Image © freepik, under a Creative Commons license.

 6) When your tummy rumbles, it's the sound of normal movements in your stomach and intestines as food, gas and fluid pass through the gastrointestinal tract.
 However, when the tract is empty, there's nothing there to muffle the sound so it makes a loud noise.

-7) The small intestine is about seven metres long and 2.5 centimetres in diameter.
+7) The small intestine is about six metres long and between 3.5 and five centimetres in diameter.
 The surface area is a huge 250 square metres - about the size of a tennis court!

 8) There are more than 400 species of bacteria in the colon.